Keep Angleton Beautiful

 - Liberty Garden / Monarch Waystation – This garden, located near City Hall at 121 S. Velasco, features native plants that are attractive to Monarch butterflies in an effort to increase the number of Monarchs and beautify our city.

-- Yard & Business of the Month – March through November, the KAB board members pick one residence and one business each month to honor for their commitment to beautifying Angleton, one yard at a time.
+- Yard & Business of the Month – April through October, the KAB board members pick one residence and one business each month to honor for their commitment to beautifying Angleton, one yard at a time.
+(Yard and/or Business of the Month Nominations)

 Litter Reduction & Prevention

-- Spring Citywide Cleanup – an annual spring event scheduled for a Saturday in early April (depending on Easter).
-Volunteers are encouraged to pick up litter, either in designated areas or areas they pick.
-Groups and individuals are also encouraged to plant or beautify areas of the city.
+- Spring Citywide Cleanup/Fall Sweep – annual clean up events held in April and October.
 Drop-off recycling of materials such as tires, batteries, and electronics is offered as well as paper shredding.

-- Don’t Mess with Texas campaign (with hyperlink to www.dontmesswithtexas.org) – the official Keep Texas Beautiful litter prevention campaign
+- Don't Mess with Texas campaign (Don't Mess With Texas website) – the official Keep Texas Beautiful litter prevention campaign

-- Waste in Place curriculum (with hyperlink to www.wasteinplace.org) – curriculum from Keep America Beautiful on litter prevention, recycling, and waste reduction
+- Waste in Place curriculum (Waste in Place website) – curriculum from Keep America Beautiful on litter prevention, recycling, and waste reduction

 Solid Waste Reduction / Recycling

-- Curbside household recycling program – residents are asked to put out their allowable recyclable materials in blue bags on Wednesdays
+- Curbside household recycling program – residents are asked to place their recycling in the green cans and place them at the curb on their designated recycling pick up day.

 - Recycle-Bowl – This annual competition asks schools to collect as many recyclable materials as they can to win!